signal11/hidapi/README.txt

 Build Instructions
 -------------------
-The zip file contains a pre-built copy of hidapi.dll, so it is not even necessary to download the Windows Driver Kit unless you wish to re-build hidapi.dll itself.
-Building an application using hidapi.dll can be done without the WDK.

-Instructions for re-building hidapi.dll:
+Windows:
+  Build the .sln file in the windows/ directory.
+Linux:
+  cd to the linux/ directory and run make.
+Mac OS X:
+  cd to the mac/ directory and run make.

+To build the Test GUI:
+  On Windows, build the .sln file in the hidtest/ directory.
+  On Linux and Mac, run make from the hidtest/ directory.

+To build using the DDK (old method):

    1. Install the Windows Driver Kit (WDK) from Microsoft.
    2. From the Start menu, in the Windows Driver Kits folder, select Build Environments, then your operating system, then the x86 Free Build Environment (or one that is appropriate for your system).
-   3. From the console, change directory to the hidapi directory, which is part of the HIDAPI distribution.
+   3. From the console, change directory to the windows/ddk_build/ directory, which is part of the HIDAPI distribution.
    4. Type build.
    5. You can find the output files (DLL and LIB) in a subdirectory created by the build system which is appropriate for your environment.
 On Windows XP, this directory is objfre_wxp_x86/i386.

-To build the sample application:

-   1. load one of the solution files in the hidtest directory. hidtest.sln is for Visual Studio 2008, and hidtest-vc8.vcproj is for visual studio 2005.

 --------------------------------

 Signal 11 Software - 2010-04-11
+                     2010-07-28